exactly/about/jobs/web3_frontend_developer.md

 ## Description

 We are looking for an experienced programmer to help us build a Web DApp for Exactly Protocol.
-This is a full time role and we are fully remote.
+This is a full time role and you can work remote.

 ### Initial Responsibilities